Russelva

-Russelva (Ruoššajohka) is a 12 km long river in Troms og Finnmark county, Norway.
+Russelva (Ruoššajohka) is a 12 km long river in Finnmark county, Norway.
 The river lies almost entirely in the Kvalsund area of Hammerfest Municipality, but the first 60 m or so of the river lies in Porsanger Municipality.
 The river begins near the Tverrusselv Bridge at the confluence of two rivers: Tverrusselv and Miessejohka.
 The river then flows to the north-northwest before empyting into the Revsbotn fjord at the village of Kokelv.